-The Parent Teacher Association is a successful partnership of parents, staff and students, combining fundraising and social activities with meetings where parents can be informed about and comment upon educational matters.
+The Parent Teacher Association is a successful partnership of parents, staff and students, combining fund-raising and social activities with meetings where parents can be informed about and comment upon educational matters.
 The PTA works tirelessly to support the school and has contributed funds to many projects.
 Parents and Carers are encouraged to get involved in the work of the PTA, whether through helping out at an event, making donations to the fundraising activities or becoming a committee member.
-The PTA runs several events each year, including a Summer Fayre and quiz nights.
-It also provides refreshments at a number of school functions.
+The PTA runs several events each year and also provides refreshments at a number of school functions.